OF THE REDONDO BEACH HISTORICAL MUSEUM

 FIREHAIR: Queen of the Sagebrush Frontier

-The rest of the year slipped by and we saw each other as much as possible.
+She was unlike anybody I had ever met, most certainly not like anything that inhabited the two South Bay coffee houses, the Iconoclast or the Insomniac I hung out in, and totally unlike any of the other females and flight attendants hanging around the infamous Flying Jib in Redondo at the time.
+I was in heaven.
+Primarily because of that the rest of the year slipped by, seeing each other as much as possible.
 Then, sometime around the middle of the following year I received a confirmation letter from the Selective Service informing me I would be inducted two or three months before the end of the calendar year and would have to report on a given date at a given time and place.
-The second I showed her the letter, except for one rare occasion, I never saw her again.
+The second I showed her the letter, except for one rare occasion years and years later, I never saw her again.
 Less than three weeks before I was inducted she met some USC dude who in the following year while I was still in the army, having barely a year of service behind me and being nothing but a lowly PFC, she married --- a play on the old gone off to college (him) while I remained nothing but a dunce working stiff (in the Army) trick.
+It has been said they eventually had twin daughters and from what I can tell she and her husband remain married to this day.

 Truth be told, it was quite clear I wasn't going anywhere and she was, if she hadn't already.
-Because of her out of nowhere unexplained rebuff, i.e., if not being dumped, at least being forgotten to death, I instead spent the summer of 1962 back on the marlin boat owned by David J. Halliburton and hooking up with old friends from having been in Cabo on-and-off on the boat over a period of time, many whom, at least the female variety, worked the hotels at night and sunbathed on the yacht during the day, while I, playing the bereaved lover, licked my wounds and wondered why they were always able to find the bottoms to their bathing suits but never the tops.
+Because of her out of nowhere unexplained rebuff, i.e., if not being dumped, at least being forgotten to death, I instead spent some of the summer of 1962 throwing myself into some rather intense Zen meditation sessions that nearly broke me mentally and almost killed me physically.
+So too, I know that on July 9, 1962 I went to the opening of Andy Warhol's first one man show ever, held in Los Angeles at the Ferus Gallery, although at the time Warhol was not well known nor had I really heard of him.
+After that I went crawling back on the marlin boat owned by David J. Halliburton to recoup.
+I spent the rest of the summer forgetting by hooking up with old friends in Cabo, many whom, at least the female variety, worked the hotels at night and sunbathed on the yacht during the day.
+In the meantime I played the bereaved lover, licked my wounds and wondered why the sunbathing women always seemed to be able to find the bottoms of their bathing suits but never the tops.

 As found in the opening paragraphs at the top of this footnote: